Interactive Investor

 All-out income attack

-The downside is that, if the fund's holdings rise in value, some of that gain goes to whoever bought the derivative.
+The downside is if the fund's holdings rise in value, some of that gain goes to whoever bought the derivative.
 Therefore, such funds lag the pack in rising markets.

-But as the buyer has paid up front, the risk of not being able to deliver a chunk of extra income is limited.
+But, seeing as the buyer has paid up front, the risk of not being able to deliver a chunk of extra income is limited.

 How to reduce the risk of an income shortfall

-As mentioned at the start of the article, taking only the ‘natural yield’ is considered a prudent way to reduce risk during turbulent times.
+As mentioned at the start of the article, taking only the “natural yield” is considered a prudent way to reduce risk during turbulent times.

-Another tactic is for an income-producing retirement portfolio to have a separate cash pot, which can be utilised during lean periods.
+Another tactic is for an income-producing retirement portfolio to have a separate cash pot, which can be used during lean periods.
 This cash pot ideally has a year or two years’ worth of spending ready in cash.
 This gives you the flexibility to postpone drawing income to give your investments a chance to recover.

 This cash could be held in a money market fund, which invests in safe bonds that are due to mature soon, meaning that investors can get a modest income without taking much investment risk.